 In this second article featuring new 2022 e-bikes, I take a closer look at the Cube Nuride hybrid Performance 625 Allroad.
-Cube have one of the most comprehensive range of hybrid electric bikes available, and I have chosen this model as it offers the best specification for the price.
+Cube have one of the most comprehensive ranges of hybrid electric bikes available, and I have chosen this model as it offers the best specification for the price.
 As with all the e-bikes featured here, I will endeavour to get hold of one for a full review if possible.

 The Nuride Hybrid Performance Allroad is a recent addition to the Cube range of electric bikes, with more of a focus on adventure riding.
-When you take a closer look, it’s actually a Touring Hybrid One frame minus the integrated pannier rack.
+When you take a closer look, it’s a Touring Hybrid One frame minus the integrated pannier rack.

 I’ve compared the frame geometry figures from the 2022 Nuride with the 2020 Touring Hybrid One and they’re identical.
 That’s not a bad thing as it’s a very well-built frameset.
 The Nuride is more of a facelifted model as opposed to a completely new e-bike.